minprog/app-studio/40 Guided/20 Tic Tac Toe/10 Assignment.md

 ## Finishing up

 As always, consider this week's assessment criteria and make sure your app works well and the code looks nice.

+## Some ideas

+Here are some ideas for improving on this project:

+- Let your user play against the computer.
+This requires changes to the Game class, but also to your activity.

+- (Very advanced) Allow the user to choose either a two-player game or play against the computer.
+Keep the separation between the game class(es) and the activity.

+- Remove the reset button and provide a reset option in the activity bar menu instead, using [this tutorial](https://www.journaldev.com/9357/android-actionbar-example-tutorial).